NavanithanS/myinvois-api-php/README.md

 ## Security

-If you discover any security vulnerabilities, please email security@example.com instead of using the issue tracker.
+If you discover any security vulnerabilities, please email gua@navins.biz instead of using the issue tracker.

 ## License